 In addition to the core objectives, the TMM Program will incentivize projects to include infrastructure enhancements that will support or integrate with flood detection and monitoring systems in vulnerable areas, reflecting the BDO’s alignment with state resiliency priorities.

 The BDO accepted applications for the TMM Program until Nov.
 20, 2025.
-The office is continuing to evaluate applications and published eligible applications for public comment on Jan.
-21.
+The office is continuing to evaluate applications and expects to notify awardees soon.

-The public comment period is now open.
-The office has published content from eligible applications and invites feedback from interested parties.
-Comments and supporting documentation will be accepted until Feb.
-4 at 2 p.m.
-CT.
+The BDO published content from eligible applications and invited feedback from interested parties.
+Comments and supporting documentation were accepted until Feb.
+4.

-The focus of public input should be on identifying existing middle-mile infrastructure that may make a proposed project unnecessary or duplicative, and on raising any concerns regarding project eligibility.
-All submitted information will be considered as the office makes final determinations, although the BDO retains sole discretion over award decisions.
+The focus of public input was on identifying existing middle-mile infrastructure that may make a proposed project unnecessary or duplicative, and on raising any concerns regarding project eligibility.
+All submitted information is being considered as the office makes final determinations, although the BDO retains sole discretion over award decisions.
+No comments received after Feb.
+4 will be accepted for consideration.

 If your question is not addressed here, email us.